-When we look for ways to boost productivity, we often think of tools — automation technologies to save time, concentration strategies like the Pomodoro Technique, and so on.
-But more recently, research has shown that office design has a huge impact on how much gets done.
+When we look for ways to boost productivity, we often think of tools: automation technologies to save time, concentration strategies like the Pomodoro Technique, and so on.
+However, recent research has shown that office design has a huge impact on how much gets done.
 Here are five tips for how to design your office for maximum productivity.

 1. Stop thinking “open” and start thinking “variety”

 Turns out that the open office idea isn’t all it was cracked up to be.
 In fact, open offices are associated with lower employee satisfaction and less productivity, higher levels of stress and fatigue, and higher rates of absenteeism including more sick days.
 In other words, bad news all around.
 To combat this problem, companies are shifting more toward variety.
 Workplace strategy expert Ron Friedman recommends identifying the types of work activities your employees perform and then designing spaces for those activities.
 For example, he suggests having personal spaces that employees can customize to fit their preferences, social spaces for collaboration and bonding, and “thinking rooms” for when individuals need some peace and quiet.

 If you can’t see properly, you can’t work well.
 Poor lighting causes eye strain, headaches, fatigue, stress, and a host of other problems, both physical and mental.
 One of the easiest things you can do to boost productivity is to improve the lighting in your office.
 If possible, provide access to natural light—it’s bright, it makes people happy, and it’s free!
 It also increases productivity: a study in the Journal of Clinical Sleep Medicine found that employees who sit near a window sleep better than those who don’t, and a good night’s sleep is essential for a good day’s work.
 If it isn’t feasible to put everyone near a window, install indirect lighting, which is still bright and doesn’t cause eye strain.
 Check out these photos to see what a difference indirect lighting makes.